suparnobanerjee/suparnobanerjee/README.md

 🌐 a fervent supporter of decentralized, free and open internet

-🚀 democratizing AI via open-source tools, empowering accessibility and innovation
+🚀 democratizing AI via open-sourcing tools

 ❤️ feel free to connect and discuss ideas